IS-IS Distributed Flooding Reduction

 on a common hash function.
 Because these calculations are performed

-using a shared view of the network, however (based on the common link
+using both a view of the network shared by all nodes (based on the

-conditions.
-In the transitory state of nodes having potentially
+converged conditions.
+In the transitory state of nodes having

-different view of topologies the flooding may either overflood or in
+potentially different view of topologies the flooding may either

-worse case not flood enough for which we introduce a 'quick-patching'
+overflood or in worse case not flood enough for which we introduce a

-mechanism later but ultimately will converge due to periodic CSNP
+'quick-patching' mechanism later but ultimately will converge due to

 The second stage is simpler, consisting of a single rule: do not

-flood modified LSPs along the shortest path towards the origin of the
+flood modified LSPs along any of the shortest paths towards the

-modified LSP.
-This rule relies on the observation that any IS
+origin of the modified LSP.
+This rule relies on the observation that

 receive the modified LSP from some other IS closer to the source of